digabi/naksu/README.md

 ## History

-In the first version of so-called diskless exam server the schools downloaded a VM definition file `Vagrantfile` which was read by the HashiCorp Vagrant.
+In the first version of so-called stickless exam server the schools downloaded a VM definition file `Vagrantfile` which was read by HashiCorp Vagrant.
 It created a VirtualBox VM based on the shipped disk image.
 However, entering `vagrant up` to create the VM was too technical for the teachers arranging course exams.
 A need for some kind of helper scripts appeared to be evident as we followed support requests and feedback from school IT staff and teachers.

-Later the features of the Vagrant (downloading the image and creating a VirtualBox VM) were coded into Naksu.
-Currently, the Vagrant is not used at all and can be uninstalled from the host machine.
+Later the features of Vagrant (downloading the image and creating a VirtualBox VM) were coded into Naksu.
+Currently, Vagrant is not used at all and can be uninstalled from the host machine.

 ## Updates